fast-aircraft-design/FAST-OAD/docs/documentation/mission_module/mission_module.rst

 Usage in FAST-OAD configuration file
 ************************************

-The mission module can be used with the identifier :code`"fastoad.performances.mission"`.
+The mission module can be used with the identifier :code`fastoad.performances.mission`.

 The available parameters for this module are: